alvaro18101/football-stats/README.md

 ## Correct order of codes:
 1. `scraping.py`: Funcion that scraps the web info of stats footbal teams using a link, the code returns lists called team_1_name, data_team_1, team_2_name and data_team_2. **(No run)**

 2. `save_data.py`: **Run first**.
 In the links/ folder, there are `.txt` files with the names of soccer teams, each containing links to the statistics displayed on Google for their matches.
 This script searches for the `.txt` file with the team name specified in the `current_team_name` variable and iterates through each link, applying the `scraping.py` function each time.
-The data obtained from each link is saved in an `.xlsx` file (or `.csv`, depending on the `format_file` variable) in the raw_data/ folder (if the file doesn't exist, it is created).
+The data obtained from each link is saved in an `.xlsx` file (or `.csv`, depending on the `format_file` variable) in the scraped_data/ folder (if the file doesn't exist, it is created).
 For each link, data must be added to two `.xlsx` (or `.csv`) files: one for the home team and one for the away team (or these files must be created).
 The data for each match is added as a new row, and the columns contain the respective statistics.
 The columns are: match number, date, competition, rival name, local, goals for, goals against, goal information, shots, shots on goal, possession, passing, passing_accuracy, fouls, yellow_cards, red_cards, offside, corner.
 Only one team's statistics are saved in its file; the opponent's statistics are saved in their own file.

 2. `save_data2.py`: Here, the statistics of the chosen team and the opponent they faced are saved in a single file (named according to `current_team_name`).

 3. `save_general_data.py`: This code save two `.xlsx` files inside the `general_data/` folder: `general_df.xlsx` which contains general data for all football teams and `ids.xlsx` which generates an id for each football team.
+The file is a 'matches complete' type file.

 4. `data_processing.py`: This code reads `.xlsx` files and processes their data using Pandas and saves them in the processed_data/ folder.

+4. `data_processing2.py`: This code reads `.xlsx` files and processes their data using Pandas and saves them in the processed_data/ folder.
+Using for 'matches complete' type files.

-5. `stats.py`: Show the team stats for a team.
+5. `stats.py`: Show the team stats for a team of scraped_data/ folder.

-6. `filtering_functions`: This code reads `.xlsx` files and filters their data according to given criteria using Pandas.
+6. `filtering_functions`: This code reads `.xlsx` files (inside the scraped_data/ folder) and filters their data according to given criteria using Pandas.

 ## Formats
 ## Format of .txt files